🎵Bill Young -- is 83 in the year 2025 and 84 in the year 2026; b.5/25/1942

 In 1991, “What Comes Naturally” by Sheena Easton peaked at number 19 on the U.S. pop singles chart.

-In 1957, “When Rock And Roll Came To Trinidad” by Nat "King" Cole peaked at number 48 on the U.S. pop singles chart.
+In 1957, “When Rock and Roll Came To Trinidad” by Nat King Cole peaked at number 48 on the U.S. pop singles chart.

 In 1957, “With All My Heart” by Judy Scott peaked at number 76 on the U.S. pop singles chart.

-In 1957, ✪ “Little Darlin'” by The Diamonds peaked at number 11 on the Canada pop singles chart.
+In 2024, “Yeah Glo!” by GloRilla peaked at number 28 on the U.S. pop singles chart.

-In 1957, ✪ “School Day (Ring!
-Ring!
-Goes The Bell)” by Chuck Berry peaked at number 16 on the Canada pop singles chart.
+In 1996, “Sister” by The Nixons peaked at number 48 on the Alt-U.S. pop singles chart.

 In 1985, “(Make Me Do) Anything You Want” by Helix peaked at number 40 on the Canada pop singles chart.